PURE MTH 4066 - Pure Mathematics Topic E - Honours

-Course Code PURE MTH 4066 Course Pure Mathematics Topic E - Honours Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au
+Course Code PURE MTH 4066 Course Pure Mathematics Topic E - Honours Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Y Restrictions Honours students only Course Description Please contact the School of Mathematical Sciences for further details.

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning OutcomesIn 2018, the topic of this course is Introduction to topological K-theory.
+Course Learning OutcomesIn 2021, the title of this course is Category Theory.